moschotto/SmartHomeLipoDischarger/README.md

 ![Alt text](https://github.com/moschotto/SmartHomeLipoDischarger/blob/main/media/Lipo_Discharger1_small.jpg)

-# General information about the HomeKit devices
+# General information about the used HomeKit devices

 Basiscally the code creates 9 Apple HomeKit deivces that can be paired with your HomeKit  homekit.
 YTH 9 devices?